Prithvirajji

-Rao Prithvirajji, also known as Bhaiji Bava, was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ascended the throne of Princely State of Cutch as a titular head in 1786 and ruled until 1801 when he died at the early age of twenty seven.
+Rao Prithviraj ji, also known as Bhaiji Bava, was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ascended the throne of Princely State of Cutch as a titular head in 1786 and ruled until 1801 when he died at the early age of twenty seven.
 He ruled as titular head under council of Bar Bhayat ni Jamat.

 Life

 Some regional heads revolted against Rayadhan III and deposed him in 1786.
 The chief actors, the Jamadars and Meghji Seth, raised Prithviraj, Rayadhan's younger brother to the chiefship who appointed during his minority a council known as the Bar Bhayat ni Jamat with Meghji Seth and Dosal Ven as its leading members.
 The Jamat restored the peace under the administration of Fateh Muhammad and the prosperity of the state grew.

-When Prithvirajji arrived at mature age, began to view with jealousy his minister Fateh Muhammad's almost absolute power.
+When Prithviraj ji reached at mature age, began to view with jealousy his minister Fateh Muhammad's almost absolute power.
 The first open rupture was in 1801 at a pleasure party, on the Bhuj lake.
 Bhaiji had been drinking, and on some trifling difference of opinion, he not only accused Fateh Muhammad of rebellious intentions, but would have attacked him had he not been held back.

-Afterwards there was a show of reconciliation, but Prithvirajji had lost trust in Fateh Muhammad, and only waited a favourable opportunity of separating from him.
+Afterwards there was a show of reconciliation, but Prithviraj ji had lost trust in Fateh Muhammad, and only waited a favourable opportunity of separating from him.
 Matters came to a crisis, when, shortly after, the young Rao asked for and was refused the revenues of the town of Mandvi.
 With his friends he now planned an escape from Bhuj, and on a day when Fateh Muhammad was absent at Lakhpat, the officer in charge of Bhachau sent troops to escort the Rao to Mandvi, where Seth Hansraj, the commandant of the town, received him, declared in his favour, and drove out the militia that continued true to Fateh Muhammad's interests.
 On reaching Lakhpat, Fateh Muhammad heard of the Rao's flight and turning back with all speed collected his forces at Bhuj.
 Under Askarna Seth he sent a detachment to the Machhu Kantha to prevent the arrival of troops from the Morbi chief.